yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 published: 2025-01-26

 # Optional
-description: The first 240 characters of the article will be automatically selected as the excerpt.
+description: The first 240 characters of the post will be automatically selected as the excerpt.
 updated: 2025-03-26
 tags:
   - Blog Theme